arangodb/spring-boot-starter/demo/README.md

 };
 ```

-In the newly created `RelationsRunner`, we inject `CharacterRepository` and `ChildOfRepository` and built our relations.
+In the newly created `RelationsRunner`, inject `CharacterRepository` and
-First, we have to save some characters because we removed most of them within the previous chapter of this demo.
-To do so,
+`ChildOfRepository` and built your relations.
+First, save some characters
+because you removed most of them earlier.
+To do so, use the static
-we use the static `createCharacter()` method from our `CrudRunner`.
-After we have successfully persisted our characters,
+`createCharacter()` method of the `CrudRunner`.
+After you have successfully
-we want to save some relationships with our edge entity `ChildOf`.
-Because `ChildOf` requires instances of `Character`
+persisted your characters, save some relationships with the edge entity `ChildOf`.
-with the `id` field set from the database, we first have to find them in our `CharacterRepository`.
-To ensure we find the
+Because `ChildOf` requires instances of `Character` with the `id` field set by
+the database, you first have to find them in your `CharacterRepository`.
-correct `Character`, we use the derived query method `findByNameAndSurename(String, String)` that gives us one
+To ensure you find the correct `Character`, use the derived query method
+`findByNameAndSurename(String, String)` that gives you one specific `Character`.
-specific `Character`.
-Then we create instances of `ChildOf` and save them through `ChildOfRepository`.
+Then create instances of `ChildOf` and save them through `ChildOfRepository`.

 ```java
 package com.arangodb.spring.demo.runner;